pqnelson/mal/js/think-about.md

 prototyping.
 Then, e.g., overloading the `toString` method will change how the instances of the class are printed.

+# More Complete Testing

+I wrote a poor man's XUnit testing framework, which works fine enough.
+I should write more tests.

 # Javascript Symbols

 ES6 introduced symbols as a way to avoid name collisions.
 They seem to